Your top marketing priorities

 Ask questions and understand the answers.
 And get the training necessary to critically assess your data.

 Tip: Make sure you assign an employee to aggregate data from different marketing partners or ask an external expert for help.
-Our free eBook Boost Your Sales with Online Marketing is a great source of inspiration!
+Our free guide Boost Your Sales with Online Marketing is a great source of inspiration!
 Often, we see the same ROI (sale or other conversion) being attributed to multiple sources which can be confusing at best.

 4. Get going on your social media strategy